torqueforge/rentpath-2015-april/tj_notes.md

   space part of the phrase or part of the cumulative algorithm?
 (The algorithm.)
-  How can we change the code so that we make the space part of the cumulative algorithm and also save ourselves the hassle of having to add a space to every part of the phrase that ends up here?
+  How can we change the code so that we make the space part of the cumulative algorithm and also save ourselves the hassle of having to add a space to every part of the phrase?
 (Add the space to join.)

 Let's do that, but remember our refactoring rules: add the line of code above so that it's parsed and executed, but not yet used.
 When we're ready, remove the code we no longer want.

+Use else branch if we're not already doing that.

+Add line breaks to array for readability.

+Add all remaining substrings to `phrase`.
+At this point, it becomes an exercise in copy/paste.